JayaswalPrateek/MyCSnotesForME/Cpp.md

 	}
 	```
 	- `const int A[][] = {{1, 2, 3, 4}, {5, 6, 7, 8}};` is invalid
-	- <mark style="background: #D2B3FFA6;">prefer using auto in a for each loop iterating over a 2-D array</mark>
+	- <mark style="background: #D2B3FFA6;">prefer using auto in a nested for each loop iterating over a 2-D array</mark>
-- passing an array to a function by value decays it into a pointer to the first element of the array but if the array is a member of a struct and the struct is passed by value then the array doesn't decay
+- <mark style="background: #D2B3FFA6;">passing an array to a function by value decays it into a pointer to the first element of the array but if the array is a member of a struct and the struct is passed by value then the array doesn't decay</mark>

 # <mark style="background: #FFB86CA6;">Pointer</mark>
-- <mark style="background: #D2B3FFA6;">Size of a pointer is independent of data type and always takes 8 bytes</mark>
+- <mark style="background: #D2B3FFA6;">Size of a pointer is independent of data type of the variable it is pointing to and always takes 8 bytes</mark>
 - *Memory Layout*
-	- | <mark style="background: #FF5582A6;"> HEAP </mark> |
+	- `|  HEAP  |`
-	- | <mark style="background: #FF5582A6;">STACK</mark> | <- declarations like `int i = 0` are stored in STACK.
+	- | STACK | <- declarations like `int i = 0` are stored in STACK.
 Students heavily use it. <mark style="background: #D2B3FFA6;">Automatically deleted when out of scope</mark>
-	- | <mark style="background: #FF5582A6;"> CODE </mark> | <- read-only section of the memory where the code is loaded after launching the program. global variables are stored here
+	- |  CODE  | <- read-only section of the memory where the code is loaded after launching the program. global variables are stored here
 		- <mark style="background: #D2B3FFA6;">The CODE section can access STACK and itself.
 Not the HEAP</mark>
 		- <mark style="background: #D2B3FFA6;">To access the HEAP</mark> from the CODE section you need to <mark style="background: #D2B3FFA6;">create a pointer to a memory address in HEAP and the pointer is created in the STACK</mark> from the CODE section
 			- Thus <mark style="background: #D2B3FFA6;">HEAP can only be accessed using pointers</mark>